 The pressures of keeping up with the demand for visual assets can be overwhelming.
 Based on my own many chats and consultations with clients, and some points specifically provided for me by marketing experts for this article – here is some practical help.
 Under each image below, I’ve noted where and how I found that photograph.

 problem 1: budget constraints

 Image above: Free on Canva (Pro).
-Searched for ‘budget’ I did look in Unsplash but had images of dollars and not very business-like.
+Searched for ‘budget’

 As with any budget spend, prioritising photographs in marketing is always tricky and a constant juggling act.
 Execs usually want to know why you can’t magic photos out of the air – especially as they can take them on their own phones or DSLRs at home… they are easy to get and free, aren’t they?
 Why spend money on them?

 Measuring return on investment for the budget spent on photography isn’t necessarily easily done either but consider the following:

 - Set measurable targets that break down the investment in each piece of content (ie written, visual, ad…) using the SMART method.